elias-sundqvist/obsidian-annotator/README.md

 ## Contributing

-Feel free to contribute.

-You can create an [issue](https://github.com/elias-sundqvist/obsidian-annotator/issues) to report a bug, suggest an improvement for this plugin, ask a question, etc.
+Visit [CONTRIBUTING.md](./CONTRIBUTING.md) for information on building from source or contribution improvements.
+To report a bug, ask a question or suggest an improvement for this plugin, you can create an [issue](https://github.com/elias-sundqvist/obsidian-annotator/issues).

-You can make a [pull request](https://github.com/elias-sundqvist/obsidian-annotator/pulls) to contribute to this plugin development.

 ## Changelog